lvuluong/cse15l-lab-reports/lab-report-1-week-2.md

 You should be able to run these command while the last 2 you shouldn't be able to run since you do not have access to it so that is normal to happen.
 ## Step 4: Moving Files with scp

 In order to move files from your computer to your server, you use the command scp.
 Specifically, in the context (scp [filename] cs15lwi22[your own 3 unique letter]@ieng6.ucsd.edu:~/).
-An example of this is | scp WhereAmI.java cs15lwi22abc@ieng6.ucsd.edu:~/ |.

 ![Using SCP](https://raw.githubusercontent.com/lvuluong/cse15l-lab-reports/main/PicsForLab1/scp.JPG)